kingram6865/barcodereader/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+## App Specific Notes

+### Configuration

+Create a '.env' file with the following contents

+The template is to prefix any environment variable and set its value in this mnner EXPO_PUBLIC_[NAME]=VALUE

+This is the back end api EXPO_PUBLIC_BACKEND_BASE_URI=http://backend.api.server:3030

+These variables are for a UPC lookup being used as a resource EXPO_PUBLIC_UPC_LOOKUP_BASE_URI=